TeodorDamyanov/teodordamyanov/README.md

 - 👦 My name is Teodor Damyanov.
 I am 15 years old from Bulgaria.

-- 🎓 I am have been studying in Software University since March 2022 with a 5.64/6.00 GPA.
+- 🎓 I have been studying at Software University since March 2022 with a 5.68/6.00 GPA.
 I am also in a special class in school - German with a profile in Software and Hardware.

 - 🐍 I am currently learning DevOps.
-I have just started the ninth course of my Web journey - Containers and Cloud.
+I have just started the 6th module (10th course) of my Web journey - Software Engineering and DevOps.

 ## 💻 Technologies:
 <img align="left" alt="python" width="40px" src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" />